sclayton29/python-novice-gapminder/_episodes/00-py-terminal.md

 ~~~
 {: .bash}

 After enter the python command, you will enter into a python environment within the shell.
-Notice how your cursor changes >>>.
+Notice how your cursor changes.

 ~~~
 Python 3.5.2 |Anaconda 4.1.1 (x86_64)| (default, Jul  2 2016, 17:52:12)